 - You don’t really want to crowd the pan because they may stick together or it could even drop the temperature down too far.

-- Avoid napkins and paper towels, you don’t want to capture steam under the egg roll, it will create sogginess.
+- Avoid cooling on napkins and paper towels, you don’t want to capture steam under the egg roll, it will create sogginess.